Disclosure: Jurassic Quest hosted team members for the purposes of this post; any opinions expressed are our own. – Roaming My Planet Team.

-Jurassic Quest is a full dinosaur experience, complete with over 80 life-size animatronic dinosaurs!
-Even older kids will be wowed by this one.
+Jurassic Quest is a dinosaur experience complete with over 80 life-size animatronic dinosaurs!
 The Dinos have been created with attention to every detail, including size.
 Paleontologists have helped collaborate to make the dinosaurs’ appearance look as realistic as possible.
 It’s a walk through experience featuring different dinosaur time periods with lots of detail.

 What’s Included with a Jurassic Quest Ticket?

-The event is indoors, and due to COVID precautions, tickets are currently time entry.
+The event is indoors.
 You can order your tickets online or purchase them at the event (availability may vary).